 Can we have it all?
 It seems this eternal question is still demanding for a definitive answer.
 Yet, in life, there are no definitive answers.
-However, having heard the stories of thousands of women over the past five years I believe I have gained some valuable insights on the topic.
+Having heard the stories of thousands of women I have gained some valuable insights on the topic.

 At DrivenWoman we focus on the things we can influence and change.
-As it's a big task for a girl to change the patriarchal system (I promise you - I'll do my best!), it is not what I ask of you here.
-Whilst the world is not ideal, we have two choices.
-We wait for the system to change for us or we start changing what we can now to improve our situation.
-As you know, I'm a firm believer of the latter, my dear ladies.
+As it’s a big task for a girl to change the patriarchal system (I promise you – I’ll do my best!), it is not what I ask of you here.
+Whilst the world is not ideal, we all have two choices.
+We can either wait for the system to change for us (and become more fair) or we start changing what we can to improve our situation.
+I’m a firm believer of the latter.

-What are the mistakes women make all the time in their quest to 'have it all'
+Mistakes women make in their quest to having it all

-The root of the problem is that we believe false assumptions as prevailing truths.
-So let's tackle them one by one!
+The root of the problem is that we believe in our own false assumptions as prevailing truths.
+So let’s tackle them one by one!

 False assumption 1: You have to choose between a career and a family

 …And if you choose both, they will both suffer.

 Let’s first say what we mean by a career and a family.

 Is having a successful career about reaching the corner office?
 Is it about a title and a paycheck?
 Or is it about using your inner drive to create and work on something that you are passionate about?